-The following is a description of the material U.S. federal income tax consequences to the U.S. Holders (as defined below) described below of owning and disposing of our Class A Shares and Warrants, which we refer to collectively as our securities.
-It is not a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire securities.
-This discussion applies only to a U.S. Holder that holds our securities as a capital asset (generally, property held for investment).
-References in this section to "Warrants" refer only to the SPAC Warrants, and not to the Azul Warrants.
-In addition, this discussion does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including state and local tax consequences, estate tax consequences, alternative minimum tax consequences, the potential application of the Medicare contribution tax, and tax consequences applicable to U.S. Holders subject to special rules, such as:
+The following is a description of the material U.S. federal income tax consequences to the U.S. Holders (as defined below) described below of acquiring, owning and disposing of our Class A Shares and Warrants, which we refer to collectively as our securities.
+It is not a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire our securities.
+This discussion applies only to a U.S. Holder that acquires our securities and that holds our securities as a capital asset (generally, property held for investment).
+In addition, this discussion does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including state and local tax consequences, estate tax consequences, alternative minimum tax consequences, the potential application of the Medicare contribution tax and tax consequences applicable to U.S. Holders subject to special rules, such as:

-- · banks, insurance companies, and certain other financial institutions; - · pension plans; - · U.S. expatriates and certain former citizens or long-term residents of the United States; - · dealers or traders in securities who use a mark-to-market method of tax accounting; - persons holding Class A Shares or Warrants as part of a hedging transaction, "straddle," "hedge," "conversion," "synthetic security," "constructive ownership transaction," "constructive sale" or other integrated transaction for U.S. federal income tax purposes; - persons whose "functional currency" is not the U.S. dollar; - · brokers, dealers or traders in securities, commodities or currencies; - tax-exempt entities (including private foundations) or government organizations; - S corporations, partnerships, or other entities or arrangements classified as partnerships or S corporations for U.S. federal income tax purposes; - · regulated investment companies or real estate investment trusts; - · trusts and estates; - · persons who acquired our Class A Shares or Warrants pursuant to the exercise of any employee stock option or otherwise as compensation; - persons holding our Class A Shares or Warrants in connection with a trade or business, permanent establishment, or fixed base outside the United States; and - persons who own (directly or through attribution) 10% or more (by vote or value) of our outstanding Class A Shares.
+- · banks, insurance companies and certain other financial institutions; - pension plans; - · U.S. expatriates and certain former citizens or long-term residents of the United States; - dealers or traders in securities who use a mark-to-market method of tax accounting; - persons holding Class A Shares or Warrants as part of a hedging transaction, "straddle," "hedge," "conversion," "synthetic security," "constructive ownership transaction," "constructive sale" or other integrated transaction for U.S. federal income tax purposes; - · persons whose "functional currency" is not the U.S. dollar; - · brokers, dealers or traders in securities, commodities or currencies; - tax-exempt entities (including private foundations) or government organizations; - S corporations, partnerships, or other entities or arrangements classified as partnerships or S corporations for U.S. federal income tax purposes; - regulated investment companies or real estate investment trusts; - trusts and estates; - persons who acquired our Class A Shares pursuant to the exercise of any employee stock option or otherwise as compensation; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our Class A Shares or Warrants being taken into account in an applicable financial statement; - persons holding our Class A Shares or Warrants in connection with a trade or business, permanent establishment or fixed base outside the United States; and - · persons who own (directly or through attribution) 10% or more (by vote or value) of our outstanding Class A Shares.

-If an entity that is classified as a partnership for U.S. federal income tax purposes holds our securities, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
-Partnerships holding our securities and partners in such partnerships are encouraged to consult their tax advisors as to the particular U.S. federal income tax consequences of holding and disposing of our securities.
+If an entity that is classified as a partnership for U.S. federal income tax purposes acquires our securities, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
+Partnerships acquiring our securities and partners in such partnerships are encouraged to consult their tax advisors as to the particular U.S. federal income tax consequences of acquiring, holding and disposing of our securities.

-The discussion is based on the Internal Revenue Code of 1986, as amended (the "Code"), administrative pronouncements, judicial decisions and final, temporary and proposed Treasury Regulations, all as of the date hereof, changes to any of which may affect the tax consequences described herein - possibly with retroactive effect.
+The discussion is based on the Internal Revenue Code of 1986, as amended (the "Code"), administrative pronouncements, judicial decisions and final, temporary and proposed Treasury Regulations, all as of the date hereof, changes to any of which may affect the tax consequences described herein-possibly with retroactive effect.